-15. The owner who smokes Blends lives next to the one who drinks water.
+- The owner who smokes Blends lives next to the one who drinks water

 BONUS: A Fun Riddle Game

-Tell the group that you are going to take something through a Green Glass Door and that everyone else must also do the same in turn.
-The reason for the game is to determine what can be brought through the Green Glass Door.
+- Tell the group that you are going to take something through a Green Glass Door and that everyone else must also do the same in turn.
+The purpose of the game is to determine what can be brought through the Green Glass Door.

-Go first and say the following: “I can bring a kitten through the Green Glass Door, but I cannot bring a cat.”
+- Go first and say the following, “I can bring a kitten through the Green Glass Door but I cannot bring a cat.”
 This is because the rule is that the object brought through the Door must have double letters like the two “t”s in “kitten”.

 Were those easy riddles?